webappio/docs/home/010-open-source-chat-example.md

 EXPOSE WEBSITE localhost:8000
 ```

-To install Layer with the example above, you'd:
+To install webapp.io with the example above, you'd:

-1. Authorize Layer with GitHub, GitLab, or BitBucket
+1. Authorize webapp.io with GitHub, GitLab, or BitBucket
 2. Commit the file above as a file named `Layerfile` anywhere in your repository
-3. Push a commit that contains that file.
-Layer will create an environment for it and post a link right on your commit.
+3. Push a commit that contains that file. webapp.io will create an environment for it and post a link right on your commit.

 <a class="btn btn-lg btn-success" href="/onboarding/github">See a live example in 90s</a>